-3.2 The Fuzzy AHP decision-matrix for four dimensions
+The Fuzzy AHP decision-matrix for four dimensions

-Secondly, all 21 criteria weights in four dimensions, time $(C_1)$ , service level $(C_2)$ , accessibility $(C_3)$ , and reliability $(C_4)$ , are obtained using the geometrical mean technique as in equation (2).
-Fuzzy aggregated decision-matrices as described in the following tables are the result of linguistic scale conversion previously defined by the three DMs.
+Secondly, all criteria weights for four dimensions are obtained using the geometrical mean technique as in equation (2).
+Fuzzy aggregated decision-matrices as described in the following tables are the result of linguistic scale conversion previously defined by the DMs.
 After the matrices are developed, the fuzzy weight for all criteria can be calculated as shown in Table 3 to Table 6 for time $(C_1)$ , service level $(C_2)$ , accessibility $(C_3)$ , and reliability $(C_4)$ , respectively.